FLOWER OF THE MONTH

 What is flowering now

-Salvia ‘Unplugged Pink’: is or flower for the January.
+Salvia ‘Brittany’: is our flower for May.